wasimoff/artdeco/README.md

     ```

 2. **Run the Fibonacci test**: Execute the following command in your terminal:
-    This runs `eval/fib-test` and connects to "artdeco.devpi.de"
     ```bash
     cargo run "artdeco.devpi.de"
     ```

+    This runs `eval/fib-test` and connects to "artdeco.devpi.de" to offload a sample task.

 3. **View results**: Check your terminal output to see the execution results!